A Model for Multi-Agent Heterogeneous Interaction Problems: Related Work

 \section{Related Work}

+Interactive multi-agent problems, e.g., pursuit-evasion games, have seen a wide range of perspectives~\cite{Karaman2010, isaacs1954}.
+We apply our model to two variants of interactive multi-agent problems: perimeter defense and coverage control.
+A large body of the work on perimeter defense~\cite{Lee-GroundvsAir} studies how multiple defenders decompose the problem into smaller games~\cite{Shishika2018}, or reduce the defense strategy to an assignment problem~\cite{Chen-ReachAvoid}.
+Similarly, coverage control~\cite{cortes2004} solves the locational optimization problem for spatial resource-allocation problem and works since improve decentralization~\cite{Schwager2009}, minimize assumptions on prior knowledge on the environment~\cite{luo2018AdaptiveSampling}, and heterogeneity~\cite{Reily2021}.

-Interactive multi-agent problems, e.g., pursuit-evasion games, have seen a wide range of perspectives~\cite{Karaman2010, isaacs1954}, surveys~\cite{Volkan-PEsurvey,robin:hal-01183372}, and applications such as search and rescue~\cite{Kumar2004} and environmental monitoring~\cite{Dunbabin2012}.
-Problems with multiple agents are complex due to their high dimensional state-space~\cite{Hilal2013AnIS}.
-A theme that has emerged recently in reinforcement learning-based multi-agent control~\cite{Tan93multi-agentreinforcement, lowe2020multiagent} is to obtain decentralized, cooperative policies~\cite{li2021deep} for non-stationary problems with limited information.
-A popular paradigm is to train a centralized policy and execute it in a decentralized fashion~\cite{son2019qtran}.
-Emergence of coordination has also been studied~\cite{baker2020emergent}.
+A popular theme in reinforcement learning-based multi-agent control is to train a centralized policy and execute it in a decentralized fashion~\cite{lowe2020multiagent}.
 These methods typically suffer from poor sample complexity but some works have scaled them to large problems~\cite{long2020evolutionary}, including problems with up to 1000 attackers and defenders using heuristics~\cite{hsu2020scalable}.
-There are also a number of works that use bio-inspired approaches mimicking the behavior of ants, bees and flocks~\cite{Hsieh2008BiologicallyIR,Zavlanos-controlforflocking} for multi-agent control.
+There are also bio-inspired approaches mimicking the behavior of ants, bees and flocks~\cite{Hsieh2008BiologicallyIR,Zavlanos-controlforflocking} for multi-agent control.

 In the context of the above literature, the place of the present paper is to study a theoretical model where large heterogeneous multi-agent interaction problems can be analyzed precisely.
-This model has several benefits, e.g., using the model, we can estimate and adapt to an unknown attacker distribution and find that even if the defenders do not accurately estimate the attacker distribution, the eventual harm can be near-optimal.
-This model also establishes guiding principles for building multi-agent control policies, e.g., inducing competition among the defender agents for successful encounters can lead to near-optimal harm.
-Finally, we can simulate the model even when the number of defenders and attackers is extremely large.
+This model establishes guiding principles for building multi-agent control policies, e.g., inducing competition among the defender agents for successful encounters can lead to near-optimal harm.
+Also, we can simulate the model even when the number of agents is extremely large.
 A large number of papers, including many above, have sought to understand trends in learned policies and costs for multi-agent systems using simulations.
 The utility of our model is that it is a more straightforward approach to achieving the same insights.